bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/metagenomics/module2_lab.md

 ```

-QIIME Workflow
+QIIME Workflow (based on https://github.com/mlangill/microbiome_helper/wiki/16S-tutorial-for-CCBC)
 ==============

-We will start with QIIME rather than Mothur as it seemed to have gained more popularity over Mothur in the last few years.
+We will cover QIIME first rather than Mothur as it seemed to have gained more popularity over Mothur in the last few years.

-In `~/CourseData/markergenes/qiime`, we have
+In `~/CourseData/metagenomics/markergenes/qiime`, we have

 **40 input sequences (FASTQ) files:**

--   F3Dxxx\_S209\_L001\_R1/2\_001.fastq for the 19 mouse samples (forward and reverse reads)
+-   F3Dxxx\_S209\_L001\_R1/2\_001.fastq.gz for the 19 mouse samples (forward and reverse reads)
--   Mock\_S280\_L001\_R1/2\_001.fastq for the mock community sample
+-   Mock\_S280\_L001\_R1/2\_001.fastq.gz for the mock community sample

 **Reference Datasets:**

--   Silva (Silva): consists of both taxonomic files (.tax files) and representative reference sequence files (.fasta files)
--   RDP (trainset9): consists of Mothur formatted RDP 16S reference sequences and taxonomic assignments

-**Metadata:** In Mothur, metadata are in two column formats (ID and Grouping)

--   stability.files (list of paired forward and reverse reads)
--   mouse.dpw.metadata (list of samples and day post weaning)
--   mouse.time.design (list of samples and early or late time points)
+-   97_otus.fasta for GreenGenes reference database sequences (representative sequences from 97% identity cluster)
+-   97_otu_taxonomy.txt for GreenGenes reference database taxonomy
+-   core_set_aligned.fasta.imputed GreenGenes alignment template

+**Metadata:** In QIIME, metadata is kept in a tab delimited file (.tsv) that's commonly called the mapping file

+-   qiime_demo_metadata.tsv

 First, we will setup our analysis directory.

 ```
 mkdir -p ~/workspace/lab2_qiime
 cd ~/workspace/lab2_qiime
 ```

 Then we will link the files we need to perform the analysis.
 Linking files instead of copying the files to your analysis directory saves disk space.
-As these files are   First make three directories to organize your input sequence files, your reference data, and the scripts that you'll be using.
+First make three directories to organize your input sequence files, your reference data, and the scripts that you'll be using.

 ```
 mkdir sequence_files